gabrieltempass/stack-overflow-survey/README.md

 2. Clone the git repository, with the command: `$ git clone https://github.com/gabrieltempass/stack-overflow-survey.git`.
 3. Unzip the file `data/zipped_folder.zip`.
 4. Go to the project's directory.
-5. Open the Jupyter Notebook, with the command: `$ jupyter notebook "notebook/stack_overflow_surveys.ipynb"`.
+5. Open the Jupyter Notebook, with the command: `$ jupyter notebook "stack_overflow_surveys.ipynb"`.

 ## Datasets source